nanochess/CVBasic/README.md

 *(c) Copyright 2024 Óscar Toledo Gutiérrez* *https://nanochess.org/*

-CVBasic is a BASIC language cross-compiler with a syntax alike to QBasic for the Colecovision/SG1000/MSX/SVI-318/328/Sord M5/Memotech/Creativision.
+CVBasic is a BASIC language cross-compiler with a syntax alike to QBasic originally written for the Colecovision video game console.

-The CVBasic compiler can create programs up to 1 MB using the BANK statements (16K bank switching support across Colecovision+MSX+SG1000).
-Currently, Spectravideo SVI-318/328, Sord M5 and Memotech doesn't have bank-switch support because there's no cartridge hardware supporting it.
+The CVBasic compiler can create programs up to 1 MB using the BANK statements (using 16K bank switching).

+Later it was extended to support the following platforms:

+* Sega SG-1000 (supporting bank switching)
+* MSX 1 (supporting bank switching with ASCII16 mapper)
+* Spectravideo SVI-318 / 328.
+* Sord M5.
+* Memotech MTX.
+* Vtech Creativision (Dick Smith's Wizzard / Laser 2001).
+* Tatung Einstein.
+* Casio PV2000.
+* Hanimex/Soundic Pencil II.

+One of the advantages of using CVBasic is that all the programs can be compiled for all the platforms with mostly no modifications at all.
+Although the compiler started supporting only Z80, now this includes the 6502 based Creativision.
+This way it achieves a truly portable BASIC across the common theme: the video processor Texas Instruments TMS9128/9129.

+The following files compose the compiler:

-    CVBasic.c                   The CVBasic compiler C language source code LICENSE                     Source code license
+    CVBasic.c                   The CVBasic compiler C language source code. cpu6502.h                   6502 code headers.
+    cpu6502.c                   6502 code generation.
+    cpuz80.h                    Z80 code headers.
+    cpuz80.c                    Z80 code generation.
+    driver.h                    Driver headers.
+    driver.c                    Driver for both processors.
+    node.h                      Tree node headers.
+    node.c                      Tree node creation and optimization.
+    LICENSE.txt                 Source code license

     cvbasic_prologue.asm        Prologue file needed for compiled programs. cvbasic_epilogue.asm        Epilogue file needed for compiled programs.